Lubrum/Physiotherapists-Rio-Grande-do-Sul-Brazil/README.md

     }
 }
 ```
-We create a dataframe that will receive all the data from the list.
+We create a dataframe that will receive all data from the list.
 ```R
 data_pdf <- data.frame(stringsAsFactors = FALSE, "City" = list_pdf[grepl("^[[:upper:]]+$",
 str_replace_all(str_replace_all(str_replace_all(list_pdf, fixed(" "), ""),fixed("."), ""),"-","")) == TRUE],
 "Clinic" = 0, "Company" = 0, "Physiotherapist" = 0, "PhilanthropicEntity" = 0, "PublicAgency" = 0, "OccupationalTherapist" = 0)
 ```
-The most important and difficult part arises: the need to seperate what data is City, or number, or metadata, and so on.
-We first will check every string of the list.
+The most important and difficult part arises: the need to seperate what data is a city, or number, or metadata, and so on.
+We first check every string of the list.
 If it is a city, we proceed to the next step: we check if the city is "VILA MARIA".
 Why? you may ask.
 This city is a marker of the last page, that has only one colunm, and there the reading pattern changes.
 After that, we use an increment to read the lines next to the city name.
 We use +4 to read exactly the register above the city name, and +2 to do the same with the registers from the last page.
-The while loop identifies if: count > 6 means that we read all six essential information about the city, no need to continue; and if the register is not a city, because if it is, we need to stop because we already read everything for the previous city.
+The while loop checks: count > 6 means that we read all six essential information about the city, no need to continue; and if the register is not a city, because if it is, we need to stop because we already read everything for the current city.
 Everything in the while loop just verify the information in the current list element to know where to put in the dataframe.
-See that we almost always has the pattern <Information, value, Information, value>.
-This almost is sadly our source of failing that we will show next.
+See that we almost always have the pattern <Information, value, Information, value>.
+This "almost" is sadly our source of failing that we will show next.
 ```R
 marker <- 0
 count <- 0